w3c/webextensions/proposals/permissions_behavior_on_update.md

 [Existing web “permissions” behavior](https://developer.chrome.com/docs/extensions/reference/api/permissions#step_3_request_optional_permissions) is not changes.

-### What if new version changes removes "permissions_behavior_on_update" after it was set to "defer"
+### What if new version changes removes "permissions_behavior.updates" after it was set to "defer"

 In this case, the new behavior will be only applicable for any new permissions that will be added in this or further versions.
 Any "deferred" permissions with a warning will remain deferred.

 Example:

-1. Assuming that user is already on 0.0.1 and extension was just updated to 0.0.2 that adds a new "<permission_that_triggers_a_warning>" with `permissions_behavior_on_update` is set to `defer`.
+1. Assuming that user is already on 0.0.1 and extension was just updated to 0.0.2 that adds a new "<permission_that_triggers_a_warning>" with `permissions_behavior.updates` is set to `defer`.
 In this case, the extension will be successfully updated; however, "permission_that_triggers_a_warning" won't be granted.
 Also, assuming that the user hasn't interacted with the extension, so permission was never requested.

 ```js
 {